CamilleOnoda/Projects/Coffee-and-Wifi/README.md

 <li>This application is configured to run in debug mode (app.run(debug=True)), which is suitable for development but should be disabled in a production environment.</li></ul><br>
 <p>Feel free to explore and customize the application according to your needs.
 If you encounter any issues or have suggestions, please refer to the Flask documentation or open an issue in the repository.<p>
 <h2 style="text-align:center">Thank you!</h2>
-<p>Thank you to <a href="https://codepen.io/P1N2O/pen/pyBNzX">Manuel Pinto </a>for creating this beautiful gradient background used for the home page.</p>
+<p>Thank you to <a href="https://codepen.io/P1N2O/pen/pyBNzX" rel="noreferrer noopener">Manuel Pinto </a>for creating this beautiful gradient background used for the home page.</p>
 </body>